 The most common place to see Key Reporting is in the Daily Summary.
 You can toggle on "Show Missing Keys," and when a staff member has a scheduled event for a client and does not have the key in their possession, Time To Pet will show a "No Key" icon:

 You can also view a Client Key Report in the Keys section.
 This report allows admins to see a list of client keys to determine how many keys may be missing.
 In the "Keys No Longer Needed" tab, this report will show which staff have keys they no longer need (because they have no scheduled visits for that client in the future).

 In Staff & Client Reporting, you can also generate a report of clients with or without a key on file:

 No Key Required

-For client's that have a lockbox, a keypad or don't require a key - you can set that client as "No Key Required" in the Keys tab of the client's profile.
-If a client is set as "No Key Required", the "No Key" icon will not appear for events for that client.
+For clients with a lock box or a keypad or who don't require a key - you can set that client as "No Key Required" in the Keys tab of the client's profile.
+If a client is set as "No Key Required," the "No Key" icon will not appear for events for that client.